 Przemek Murczkiewicz, educator and principal at a Catholic school in Brooklyn, NY, graduated in December 2012.
 Przemek is originally from Staszów and received a degree in Theology at Lublin Catholic University in Poland.
-Following his long time fascination with Jewish history and Judaism, Przemek entered the JCST program where his courses on social justice and social responsibilities have further preimplement what he learned in the ICST program in his new role pared him for the challenges he faces as a principal of an innercity school.
+Following his long time fascination with Jewish history and Judaism, Przemek entered the JCST program where his courses on social justice and social responsibilities have further precity school.
 Already making a positive impact on his faculty as well as faculty members at other diocesan schools in Brooklyn and Queens, Przemek organized an "Echoes and Reflections workshop," which was led by an instructor from Yad Vashem, for Reading and Social Studies teachers this past March.

 Sister Agnes Njume earned her M.A. in lewish-Christian Studies this month.
 A teacher and counsellor in Buea, Africa, she enrolled in the JCST program to better "understand the pains of segregation and discrimination," so that she may teach others how to "love sincerely, [and] accept and tolerate each other."
 Upon her return to Africa, Sister Agnes plans to have seminars with the sisters in her religious community and intends to teach her

 FACULTY NEWS

 The Reverend Lawrence E. Frizzell, D.Phil.